MSDEVMTL/GlobalAzureBootcamp-2019/Lab2/README.md

 myproject.parameters.json
 ```

-The two together can be deploy on different environment.
+The two together can be deploy multiple environments.
 You will change your parameter file depending on which environment you are deploying.

 We could want to deploy a VM or a Web application.
-Let's say that your development environment could required a smaller resource than your production environment.
+Let's say, in that case that your development environment could required a smaller resource than your production environment.
 With ARM, it will be the same structure, the same code, except your parameter file will change the size of your VM or Web application.

 Also, when you deploying resources on Azure, ARM will parallelize you deployment.
 It's really the fastest way to deploy.